The Power of Mastermind Groups in Multifamily Real Estate Investment

 When the market crashed in 2008, I lost $50 million in equity.

 I was nearly knocked out.
 And as I struggled to figure out how to pick up the pieces and press forward, I noticed that most of my peers didn’t seem all that motivated to carry on.
+They were in the same boat I was.
 I wanted to put my business back together, but I couldn’t find much support.

 It was about that time that I learned about Tony Robbins’ Platinum Partnership—a premium group dedicated to people who were truly serious about personal success.